efference-copy/scattered-thoughts/policy/agriculture-and-food.md

 ### NOAA streamlines offshore aquaculture permits

-- Getting an offshore aquaculture permit is a [confusing nightmare](https://www.congress.gov/crs-product/R45952) currently and there are proposed bills to rectify this but my priors are that the cost of offshore oceanic aquaculture will likely exceed the potential margins in most cases.
+- Getting an offshore aquaculture permit is a [confusing nightmare](https://www.congress.gov/crs-product/R45952) currently and there are proposed bills to rectify this but my priors are that the cost of offshore oceanic aquaculture will likely exceed the potential profit in most cases.

 ### End all commodity checkoff programs and marketing order programs